aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 '''''''''''''''''''''''''''''''''''

 The structure for training scripts changed with MXNet version 1.3.
-The ``train`` function will no longer be required; instead the training script must be able to be run as a standalone script.
+The ``train`` function is no longer be required; instead the training script must be able to be run as a standalone script.
-In this way, the training script will become similar to a training script you might run outside of SageMaker.
+In this way, the training script is similar to a training script you might run outside of SageMaker.

 There are a few steps needed to make a training script with the old format compatible with the new format.